Choto Katra: Exterior

-The Katra is rectangular in plan, 101.20m X 92.05m externally and 81.07m X 69.19m internally.
-The thickness of the outer walls is 0.91m to 1.00m and the maximum thickness of the bastion walls is 1.22m.
-It has two gateways - to the north and south.
+The Katra is rectangular in plan, 101.20 m X 92.05 m externally and 81.07 m X 69.19 m internally.
+The thickness of the outer walls is 0.91 m to 1.00 m and the maximum thickness of the bastion walls is 1.22 m.
+It has two gateways - one to the north and the other to the south.
 The southern one is the main entrance.
-Both the gateways, though much altered recently are still in dire condition.
+Both the gateways, though much altered recently are still in comparatively bad conditions.
 There are also two octagonal towers in the two outer corners of the south wall of the structure.

 The structures around the courtyard have undergone much renovation, reconstruction and repair.
-It is evident that the structure has lost much of its original given it some durability.
 Many modern extensions were also added to the original building.
 The three storied gateway on the river side has assumed some colonial features.
-The triple windows and the lofty angle towers reflect the colonial influence during subsequent restoration.
+The triple windows and the lofty angled towers reflect the colonial influence during subsequent restoration.

 Interior

-Inside, there is a tomb of Champa Bibi, but there is no correct history regarding her identity.
+Inside, there is the tomb of Champa Bibi, but there is no accurate history regarding her identity.
 There was a small mosque within its enclosure which is ruined.
-The one-dome square Mausoleum of Champa Bibi, a listed building now, was within its enclosure which was razed to the ground by Padre Shepherd.
-It was later reconstructed by the archaeologists, but is now lost within mazes of shops at Champatali.
+The one-dome square mausoleum of Champa Bibi, a listed building now, was within its enclosure which was torn down by Padre Shepherd.
+It was later reconstructed by the archaeologists, but is now lost within multitude of shops at Champatali.
 As depicted by Charles D'Oyly (who mistook the mausoleum for a mosque) it appears to have been a multi-foil saucer dome with slim corner spandrels.
 Champa Bibi was either Shaista Khan's daughter or a local concubine whom he later married.
-Shaista Khan's Bengali heirs from Champa Bibis lineage used to live in Choto Katra for many years as Shaista Khan owned Katra.
+Shaista Khan's Bengali heirs from Champa Bibis lineage used to live in Choto Katra for many years as Shaista Khan owned the Katra.